mesn1985/WebApplicationSecurityBasicsLab/crAPI/5_basic_Authentication_Attacks.md

 ---

 ### Step 6: Brute Force OTP
+> Burp suite community is "throttled", meaning it is slow.
+Alternative free tools like **ZAP** can be used.

-2. Send the OTP check request with legacy path to `/v2/check-otp`, to Burp suite intruder.
+1. Send the OTP check request with legacy path to `/v2/check-otp`, to Burp suite intruder.
-3. Use  OTP wordlist to bruteforce the OTP.
+2. Use  OTP wordlist to bruteforce the OTP.
-4. Look for a **200 OK** response.
+3. Look for a **200 OK** response.

 > **Expected Outcome**: OTP is brute-forced successfully and password is changed.

 ---